Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

 *<a href="Asset/Step15.png">(View Screenshot for Step 15)</a>*

 16. To be safe, I want to do some testing before continuing to the next step
-    - Checking Ec -> RDS connection
+    - Checking EC2 -> RDS connection
       ``` python
       mysql -h <RDS_ENDPOINT> -u <MASTER_USER> -p
       show databases;